fedesecco/chrome-extension-show-data-attributes-for-testing/README.md

 - add box to COPY all attributes + values AND copy only values
 - show below attributes with `null` missing the value `""`
 - add TEST page

-## `TODO - Learn`

-- test other extensions
-- download + unpack to learn from code
-- implement what is needed